kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/01-server-side/06-create-connect-mongodb-remote-mlab.md

 * We get an error `missing script dev`

 ### Solution - Add nodemon and a npm script
-* Install `nodemon`
+* We already installed `nodemon`
-    - nodemon will save you time as you won't have to keep restarting your server after you make changes, once nodemon is installed and running it will automatically restart your server each time you make a change to your code
+    - `nodemon` will save you time as you won't have to keep restarting your server after you make changes, once nodemon is installed and running it will automatically restart your server each time you make a change to your code

-`$ npm i -D nodemon`

 * Add your dev script